maxwills/SeekerDebugger/README.md

 "use this if your program correspond to the code of a block" SeekerDebugger headlessDebugBlock: myProgramBlock.

-"Try to avoid using auxiliary blocks (ie, avoid doing the following):
+"Try to avoid using auxiliary blocks (ie, avoid doing the following):"
 SeekerDebugger headlessDebugBlock: [ anObject theProgramMethod].
-For that case, it is better to use the following initialization."
+"For that case, it is better to use the following initialization."
 "Use this if your program corresponds to a call of a method:"
  SeekerDebugger headlessDebugFor: receiver selector: selector withArgs: argsArray "This way, the time-traveling step 1 corresponds to the first instruction of the method instead of the auxiliary block"

 "Optionally, although not recommended, unless you know what you do" SeekerDebugger headlessDebug: aProcess

 "API main methods"
-|sk| sk:=SeekerDebugger headlessDebugBlock: myProgramBlock.
+|sk| sk := SeekerDebugger headlessDebugBlock: myProgramBlock.
-sk restart. "reverts execution to step 1" sk timeTravelTo: stepNumber "Advances or reverses the execution until reaching the step number" sk resume. "ends the time-traveling debugging session by resuming the debugged process" sk terminate. "terminates the debugged process" sk step. "advances debugged execution by one bytecode" sk stepNumber. "returns the current step number." sk stepToEnd. "executes every bytecode of the program, until it cannot advance anymore" sk programStates.
+sk restart. "reverts execution to step 1" sk timeTravelTo: stepNumber.
+"Advances or reverses the execution until reaching the step number" sk resume. "ends the time-traveling debugging session by resuming the debugged process" sk terminate. "terminates the debugged process" sk step. "advances debugged execution by one bytecode" sk stepNumber. "returns the current step number." sk stepToEnd. "executes every bytecode of the program, until it cannot advance anymore" sk programStates.
 "An iterable object representing all the states of the debugged program.
 Used mostly for queries"
 ```

 ## Time-Traveling Queries Usage / Quick reference: